Fathom vs RE/MAX: Structural Comparison (2026)

 RE/MAX

-RE/MAX has a meaningful edge in the breadth of its training platform – 1,000+ videos is a larger library than Fathom’s 600+ courses, and the brand has invested heavily in RE/MAX University over the years.
-However, Fathom’s training is fully included and accessible, making it a solid foundation for agents at any production level.
+RE/MAX University offers a larger training library by volume – 1,000+ videos compared to Fathom’s 600+ courses – reflecting longer franchise investment in centralized training content.
+Fathom’s training is included for all agents at no additional cost.
 Both brokerages are self-directed in their training delivery rather than providing structured in-person mentorship.

 Technology and Tools